Seteco/Somorrostro/Home.md

 ## Is there a roadmap?

-Well, we plan to do these:

-1. Allow the default dashboard to connect to multiple netdata servers:

- - add `connect` to connect to more netdata servers
- - add `search` to find charts and dimensions on all connected servers
- - add `compare` to create a dynamic dashboard using charts from all connected servers

-2. Allow custom dashboards to be defined using JSON files, to avoid writing HTML.
-These JSON dashboards should also include any user documentation needed.

-   We are already pretty close for this.
-The default dashboard is abstracted enough to support it.
-It still needs some work though.

-3. Allow creating dashboards from other dashboards (so that complex dashboards can be created).

-4. Improve the memory database (possibly using the internal deduper, compression, disk archiving, mirroring it to third party databases, etc).

-5. Create more plugins.
-A lot more plugins.
+These are what we currently work on (in that order):

+1. Fix all bugs reported.

+2. Finish packaging for the various distros.

+3. More plugins - a lot more plugins!

+ - monitor cgroups (containers) performance and utilization from the host
+ - monitor more of the system
+ - monitor more applications (hadoop and friends, postgres, etc)
+ - re-write BASH data collectors (squid, mysql, etc) to node.js or python
+ - rewrite the netfilter plugin to use libnlm.
-6. Allow internal plugins to be forked to external processes (this will protect the netdata daemon from plugin crashes, allow different security schemas for each plugin, etc).
+ - allow internal plugins to be forked to external processes (this will protect the netdata daemon from plugin crashes, allow different security schemas for each plugin, etc).

+4. Improve the memory database (possibly using an internal deduper, compression, disk archiving, mirroring it to third party databases, etc).

+5. Invent a flexible UI to connect multiple netdata server together

-7. Document everything (this is a work in progress already).
+6. Document everything (this is a work in progress already).